ultimatecoder/ultimatecoder.github.io/_posts/2017-08-28-how_to_repair_a_broken_grub_in_ubuntu.md

 to guide me in fixing this problem. [#ubutu][ubuntu_irc_channel] has great members who are always willing to help you.

+*Note: While mentioning the GRUB in this post, I actually mean the GRUB2.*

 ###### Proofreaders: [Dhavan Vaidya](http://codingquark.com/), Pentode@##linux(Freenode), parsnip@#emacs (Freenode)